Bleeding Zoom HB-875E Brakes

 Install the bleed block between the pistons.
 Secure it with a rubber band.

-Thread on the syringe
+Thread on the syringe.

-Remove the bleed port on the brake lever and thread on the funnel.
+Remove the bleed port screw on the brake lever and thread on the funnel.
 Make sure the stopper is removed on the funnel.
 It helps to position the lever to its level.

-Unthread the funnel from the brake lever and set aside.
+Remove the funnel from the brake lever and set aside.
 You can dispose of the mineral oil that is collected inside the funnel.

 Install the bleed port screw with the T20 tool.